Alihassan7212/RL-based-thermal-comfort-control/README.md

 # Tools purchased
 1. Mathpix - Resubscription on 7 May so need to cancel before that
-2. pdffiller https://www.pdffiller.com/en/account/account_information    do cancel before 25 or else you will be charged 25£
+2. pdffiller https://www.pdffiller.com/en/account/account_information    do cancel before 25 or else you will be charged 25£ subscription cancelled on 21

 # Progress so far
 1. Latex file for rewards in literature